Four years on, what should Britain do to expedite a Ukrainian victory?

 Co-founder (Research), Council on Geostrategy

-From autumn 2021 to summer 2022, Britain led the European response to Ukraine.
-Not only did it provide vital political support for the Ukrainians, but it also led the way in issuing lethal weaponry, advice, and intelligence, as well as support from other European allies.
-But more than that, it reinforced deterrence along NATO’s central front, not least by providing Sweden and Finland with security assurances once they decided to join NATO.
-The UK saw Russia’s imperialist assault on Ukraine as a threat to national and European security, but it was also keen to re-establish its position as Europe’s leading power after the tumult of Brexit.
-Other Europeans took note: Britain did much to re-establish its strategic indispensability.
+More than that, it reinforced deterrence along NATO’s central front, not least by providing Sweden and Finland with security assurances once they decided to join the alliance.
+Britain saw Russia’s imperialist assault on Ukraine as a threat to national and European security, but it was also keen to re-establish its position as Europe’s leading power after the tumult of Brexit.
+Other Europeans took note: the UK did much to re-establish its strategic indispensability.

-The UK needs to go back to the confidence and boldness of that era.
-It is fine to plan for after a potential settlement, but first Vladimir Putin must be brought to heel.
-Waiting for the US to act or lead is no longer tenable; UK interests in Ukraine are greater than those of the Americans.
-Along with Germany, Britain should convene a vanguard of like-minded European countries, along with Ukraine, and establish a clear plan for Ukrainian victory within two to three years.
-It should then provide the political cover and resources, alongside its European allies, to fund the Ukrainian war effort.
-With clear and decisive British and European backing, Russia may lose the will to continue, enhancing the prospect that its grisly war will come to an end.
+Britain needs to return to the confidence and boldness of that era.
+It is fine to plan for after a potential settlement, but first the Kremlin must be brought to heel.
+Waiting for the US to act or lead is no longer tenable; the UK’s interests in Ukraine are greater than those of the Americans.

 Adjunct Fellow, Council on Geostrategy, and Senior Lecturer, School of International Relations, University of St. Andrews